Shoulder Injury Compensation Claims

 The Impact of a Shoulder Injury

 Because the shoulder is one of the most frequently used joints and is essential for a person’s ability to perform countless tasks, the impact of a shoulder injury on a person can be severe.
-Our solicitors have managed many different shoulder injury claims, with the severity and impact of the injury varying on a case by case basis.
+Injury solicitors have managed many different shoulder injury claims, with the severity and impact of the injury varying on a case by case basis.
 Some of the most common consequences that a shoulder injury can have include:

 - Difficulty in caring for children, such as lifting, dressing and bathing a child